PEOPLE

 Awards and Honors

-Excellence in Teaching Award for Outstanding Instruction in Immunology (Module 1), Perelman School of Medicine, 2013-2013
+Excellence in Teaching Award for Outstanding Instruction in Immunology (Module 1), Perelman School of Medicine at the University of Pennsylvania, 2013

-Dean's Award for Excellence in Basic Science Teaching, Perelman School of Medicine, 2015-2015
+Dean's Award for Excellence in Basic Science Teaching, Perelman School of Medicine at the University of Pennsylvania, 2015

 Memberships and Professional Organizations